python-trio/trio/docs/source/reference-core.rst

       Creates a new child task inside this nursery, and sets it up to run ``await async_fn(*args)``.

-      This is *the* method for creating concurrent tasks in trio.
+      This and :meth:`start` are the two fundamental methods for creating concurrent tasks in trio.

       Note that this is a synchronous function: it sets up the new task, but then returns immediately, *before* it has a chance to